jcoleman/homebridge-lutron-caseta/README.md

   - Send the “Integration Report” to yourself via email
   - Note the IP address assigned to your bridge in “Network Settings”

-4. Assign a static IP address to your bridge, matching the current IP address (noted in step 3).
+4. Configure your router to a static IP address to your bridge, matching the current IP address (noted in step 3).

 # Configuration